- Research and consultancy

 Although we are unable to undertake desk research on your behalf, the following organisations offer this service for a charge.
 Please contact them directly to get a quote for the research you require.
 (Neither Alumni Library Online nor Cranfield University is responsible or liable for, in any respect, any information, content, products or services provided by these third-party companies and sites.)

-British Library Direct is a searchable multi-disciplinary database giving free access to the bibliographic details of 20,000 journals.
+British Library Document Supply Service is a searchable multi-disciplinary database giving free access to the bibliographic details of 20,000 journals.
 Around 30% of the journal articles in the database can be downloaded from the site immediately as a secure PDF using a credit card.
 The cost involved varies depending on the individual article's publisher and the copyright fee, but is usually around £24.

 Joining a professional institution or association can provide a wealth of benefits, including the ability to access subscription databases and other key resources that would otherwise be unavailable to you.
 The PDF document below lists the main institutions and the benefits that they offer.